autumn-mck/site-web-gen-java/project-sonar/index.md

 Same as the above TCP scans, but with [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol).

 #### SSL Certificates & More SSL Certificates (non-443)
-Contains data on certificates used for secuting HTTPS connections.
+Contains data on certificates used for securing HTTPS connections.

 ## Setup
-To start, you're going to want to be using an IDE - I'd reccommend [Visual Studio Code](https://code.visualstudio.com/).
+To start, you're going to want to be using an IDE - I'd recommend [Visual Studio Code](https://code.visualstudio.com/).
 This guide is written assuming you're using VS Code, but everything will still work if you choose a different IDE.
 It's also assuming you've not used Node.js before - if you have, you might want to skip to [Start Programming](#start-programming).
 Finally, all the code for this guide is also [up on GitHub](https://github.com/James-McK/ProjectSonarTutorial)!

 Start by making a new folder to hold your project - I called mine ProjectSonarTutorial - and open it in VS Code.
 We're going to need to install Node.js too - a convenient way to do so is using a version manager like [nvm](https://github.com/nvm-sh/nvm) for Linux and MacOS, or [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows.

 Once you have one of these installed (Note: On windows, you may have to restart your computer to use nvm), we can install install Node.js.
 Open up a terminal as administrator (Or run the commands with `sudo` on linux/mac) and run `nvm install 16`.
 This will install the latest version of Node 16, currently 16.13.2 (We're using Node 16 instead of the newer 17 as some packages are currently incompatible with it), then run `nvm use 16.13.2`.
 Now we have node.js installed and set up!

 We're also going to be using MongoDB - I used a local installation for this tutorial.
 To install it, follow the instructions over at <https://docs.mongodb.com/manual/installation/>.
-MongoDB compass might be installed along side it, but if not, I'd reccommend installing it too - it's a useful tool for inspecting your databases.
+MongoDB compass might be installed along side it, but if not, I'd recommend installing it too - it's a useful tool for inspecting your databases.

 Returning to VS Code, we can open up its built in terminal with `ctrl + '`.
 We're going to need a few external packages later, so we might as well install them now.
 First up, we'll generate the package.json file (Where information like what packages your program depends on  is stored), by running `npm init`. `npm` stands for Node Package Manager, and is how you can install external packages (Like the MongoDB Node.js Driver) to use in your program. `npm init`'s defaults are probably good enough, however you can change them if you wish.
 Next up, open the `package.json` file that was created, and add the line `"type": "module",` below the description line - This marks our program as using the newer `import ... from ...` syntax instead of the older `var ... = require(...)` syntax.
 Be aware that some tutorials still make use of the old syntax, however.
 Finally, run `npm install mongodb` and `npm install tldts-experimental` to install the packages that we need.